Skyscanner/backpack-react-native/UNRELEASED.md

 > Place your changes below this line.

-**Added:**

-- Bridged buttons from native apps to React Native - created `BpkButtonV2` which is the bridged button to support transition from JS buttons to Native buttons.
-Once we have completed the migration internally `BpkButtonV2` will become `BpkButton` by default.

-**Fixed:**
-- Fixed a breaking change from backpack-android that caused backpack-react-native to crash

 ## Added

 Bumped supported Node version to `lts/fermium` (`v14`) to move away from EOL Node 12.